flashbots/reorg-monitor/README.md

 Watch and document Ethereum reorgs, including miner values of blocks.

-* Monitor multiple geth nodes (a WebSocket or IPC connection is nevessary for subscribing to new blocks)
+* Monitor multiple Ethereum nodes (a WebSocket or IPC connection is necessary for subscribing to new blocks)
 * Capture miner value (gas fees and smart contract payments) by simulating blocks with [mev-geth](https://github.com/flashbots/mev-geth/)
 * Collect data in a Postgres database (summary and individual block info)
 * Webserver that shows status information and recent reorgs